External Ids for TLR8 Gene

 GeneCards Summary for TLR8 Gene

 TLR8 (Toll Like Receptor 8) is a Protein Coding gene.
-Diseases associated with TLR8 include crimean-congo hemorrhagic fever.
-Among its related pathways are Immune System and p53 Pathway (RnD).
+Diseases associated with TLR8 include Crimean-Congo Hemorrhagic Fever and Superficial Basal Cell Carcinoma.
+Among its related pathways are IL27-mediated signaling events and Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include RNA binding and drug binding.
-An important paralog of this gene is TLR6.
+An important paralog of this gene is TLR7.